dmwm/CMSKubernetes/kubernetes/rucio/README.md

 ## Label nodes for ingress and add the same nodes to the DNS registration

-Ingress nodes are labeled with `role=ingress`, which triggers installation of a `traefik` pod on that node.
+Ingress nodes are labeled with `role=ingress`, which triggers installation of a `nginx` pod on that node.
 The number of nodes is configurable in the install script.
 For posterity, here is how to do it manually:

     kubectl label node cmsruciotest-mzvha4weztri-minion-0 role=ingress